Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Related Work

-\textbf{Human intent modelling for HRI}: Prior work in human-robot interaction (HRI) have generally fallen along a spectrum defined by the degree to which the human is modelled, as well as how significantly such modelling can affect the human-robot interaction.
-Theory of Mind (ToM) methods, which ascribe mental states to the human with whom the robot interacts, generally involve learning human reward functions \cite{baker2009action, sadigh2016planning}, learning user type \cite{nikolaidis2015efficient, nikolaidis2017human}, or latent strategies \cite{xie2021learning}.
-These approaches are predicated on the hypothesis that human movement follows a goal-directed policy, but do not account for humans having multimodal behaviors during interactions, or are limited to modeling policies across interactions.
-Rather than attributing behavior observations to mental states or strategies, black box methods leverage data to capture transitions in human actions and observations, thereby learning human behaviors with which to train robot policies.
-Recent advances in human-robot interaction suggest that a promising approach for incorporating the challenges of multimodal behavior is to leverage the expressiveness of generative models trained on offline demonstration datasets to learn human behavior, and leverage it for planning (e.g. Gaussian Mixture Models \cite{salzmann2020trajectron++}, conditional variational autoencoders \cite{schmerling2018multimodal}, variational recurrent neural networks \cite{ng2022takes}) or learning a joint action policy (e.g. Co-GAIL \cite{wang2022co}).
-In this work, we leverage diffusion models to learn a co-policy, wherein we predict actions of both agents involved in the task, and condition the predictions on past partner actions as well as observations.
+\textbf{Human intent modelling for HRI}: Prior work\edits{s} in human-robot interaction (HRI) have generally fallen along a spectrum defined by the degree to which the human or the world is modelled.
+Theory of Mind (ToM) methods, which ascribe mental states to the human with whom the robot interacts, generally involve learning human reward functions \cite{baker2009action, sadigh2016planning}, learning user type \cite{nikolaidis2015efficient}, \edits{human motion prediction \cite{chalvatzaki2019learn},} or latent strategies \cite{xie2021learning}.
+These approaches are predicated on the hypothesis that human behavior follows a goal-directed policy, but are not necessarily structured to allow for multimodal behaviors given an attribute. \edits{Contrary to ToM methods,} black box methods leverage data to \edits{directly train} robot policies, though many approaches are a mix of both.
+Recent advances in HRI suggest that a promising approach for modelling multimodal behavior is to leverage the expressiveness of generative models for planning (e.g. variational autoencoders \cite{schmerling2018multimodal, butepage2020imitating, prasad2022mild}, variational recurrent neural networks \cite{ng2022takes}), or learning a joint action policy (e.g. Co-GAIL \cite{wang2022co}).

+In this work, we leverage diffusion models to learn a co-policy, wherein we predict future action sequences of both agents given sequences of past partner actions and observations.
+Nikolaidis, et. al. \cite{nikolaidis2017human} similarly investigates the human-robot table carrying task, using a discrete state-action formulation to model human adaptation during interaction.
+While our continuous state-action formulation does not explicitly model adaptation, it enables the robot to execute dynamic behaviors alongside a human in real-time.